PyxisSociety/LAssert/Readmes/Tutorial.md

 * **INFO**, **WARNING** and **ERROR**: Add a message to be printed (as info, warning or error) each time a failure occure in the section / case.
 If those macros are called in a test case, they are effective only inside, else they are effective everywhere in the section.
 Two macros help configure this tool:
   * **LASSERT_MAX_INFOS**: maximum number of times those macros can be called in a section (called in a test case count as called in the section in this case, for optimization purposes)
   * **LASSERT_MAX_INFO_LENGTH**: maximum length of the message which can be put in those macros, once it has been formated.
+* **RUN_SECTION**: run a section (usable on manual main only).
+It returns 0 on success, 1 on failure, 2 on failure due to NULL pointer or -1 if the test section was not found.

 __NOTES:__
 * You can set the random function using `LASSERT_set_rand_function`.
 The function needs to have the following prototype `int (*) (void)`.